 The Pawp Emergency Fund covers unexpected vet emergencies so you don't have to deal with financial stress in an already stressful situation.
 An emergency is considered any serious, unexpected, and life-threatening situation requiring immediate medical attention.

 Severe Internal & External Injuries

 Our qualified and experienced team of vet professionals will evaluate your pet via our video chat feature.
 In order to determine the emergency, you are required to video call or provide a video recording of your pet at the time of speaking to our vets.
 Ultimately, it is at the discretion of our vets to determine if your pet needs immediate care and qualifies for the emergency fund.
 Each situation and pet is unique, and determining the vet emergency depends heavily on breed, age, weight and other characteristics.
 You will not have access to the emergency fund if the pet has been admitted prior to contacting one of our vets for funds.

 All pets are covered in the event of an emergency, even if that emergency relates to a preexisting condition.
 The fund cannot be used to cover a planned surgery or issue-related appointment.

 What is considered an emergency?

-- EMERGENCY - Must seek vet care immediately and leave for help now.
-This is a life-threatening emergency.
+1. LIFE-THREATENING EMERGENCY - Must seek vet care immediately and leave for help now - COVERED

-- CRITICAL- Highly recommended that the pet be seen within 24 hours
+2. CRITICAL- Highly recommended that the pet be seen within 24 hours - NOT COVERED

-- URGENT - The pet owner can make the next available appointment with their Vet (Within 3 days)
+3. URGENT - The pet owner can make the next available appointment with their Vet (within 3 days) - NOT COVERED

-- NON-URGENT - May need to see a vet at some point in the future
+4. NON-URGENT - May need to see a vet at some point in the future - NOT COVERED

 Please note, you will not qualify for your emergency fund if our Vets have previously recommended a visit to your vet clinic and you failed to comply.
 Waiting for medical care can result in an unnecessary emergency for your pet and we do not support medical negligence.